hzeller/rpi-rgb-led-matrix/README.md

       50% duty cyle thus half the current; also the input is recharching all the time.
 But: as engineer plan for maximum and then some).

+   - If you still see noise, increase the voltage sligthly to 5.5V.

 Technical details
 -----------------